Fees charged for administrative requests and requests to retake exams, issue duplicates or revise exam results.

 Student associations have negotiated a supplementary health care policy for the benefit of their members.
 The invoice for this policy is automatically added to the student invoice.
 Students may withdraw from this program, upon request and within the established deadlines.

 Student Services fees help improve the quality of services provided by the Career Management Services and Student Services, and they are in addition to the grant which is funded by the Government of Quebec.
-These fees also allow all HEC Montréal students to have free access to CEPSUM.
+These fees also allow all HEC Montréal students to have access to CEPSUM.

 These fees are covering the personalized structure provided to meet the needs of certain clienteles, measures taken as part of the plagiarism prevention campaign, promotions concerning our students’ and the School’s ranking in various competitions and recognition events, support activities for students in different programs, and part of the costs for graduation ceremonies.